We are temporarily only able to ship Faber Shop orders to addresses in the UK.

 The book also evokes an astonishingly creative moment in English literature, when London was a battleground for new, ambitious kinds of writing.
 A generation that included W. B. Yeats, Ezra Pound, Robert Frost and Rupert Brooke were ‘making it new’ – vehemently and pugnaciously.

 These larger-than-life characters surround a central figure, tormented by his work and his marriage.
 But as his friendship with Frost blossomed, Thomas wrote poem after poem, and his emotional affliction began to lift.
 In 1914 the two friends formed the ideas that would produce some of the most remarkable verse of the twentieth century.
-But the War put an ocean between them: Frost returned to the safety of New England while Thomas stayed to fight for the Old.
+Their writing was far more than just war poetry, but it was World War I that put an ocean between them.
+Frost returned to the safety of New England while Thomas stayed to fight for the Old.

 It is these roads taken – and those not taken – that are at the heart of this remarkable book, which culminates in Thomas’s tragic death on Easter Monday 1917.

 Browse a selection of books we think you might also like, with genre matches and a few wildcards thrown in.